-A Radiologic Technology student must maintain a grade of "C" in all RT, mathematics, and science courses to progress in the program.
+A Radiologic Technology student must maintain a grade of "C" in all RT, average in both academic and clinical aspects of the program to progress in program.
 Students who do not maintain a "C" will be dismissed from the program.